JMaksat/my-bank-spring-mvc/README.md

-#MyBank Retail Bank System v 0.1 (Release date 4 March 2017.)
+#MyBank Retail Bank System v 0.2
-The goal of this application is to demonstrate knowledge and skills of making complex Spring MVC applications.
+MyBank is example of Core banking, which includes customers information and transaction accounts, except loans and deposits.
+It is Spring based MVC application, which allows to manage customers information, accounts and transaction management.
+Also, there is user management including user roles to distribute responsibilities.

 #Technology used: